By Joanne Jeffries. Last Updated 4th November 2021. Welcome to our case study relating to personal injury claims payouts for severe burns.

-Beauty Treatment Compensation – This is our guide to beauty treatment compensation claims, not just related to laser hair removal burns.
+Beauty Treatment Compensation – This is our guide to beauty treatment compensation claims, with compensation calculator, not just related to laser hair removal burns.

 NHS Burns and Scalds Treatment guide – A guide for any type of burn or scald including laser hair removal burns.

 Health and Safety Executive – A guide strategy, from the HSE, on how the beauty sector can avoid injuries such as laser hair removal burns.